 - 1. Minutes of last meeting and matters arising - a. nil - 2.
 Morbidity & Mortality - a.
-Personal Information morbidity: outcome , patients with nitrite and leucocyte positive urinalysis should be discussed on a case by case basis with the responsible Consultant before proceeding to flexible cystoscopy to avoid unnecessary delay in care and potential post-procedure infection b.
+Personal Information redacted by the Usi morbidity: outcome , patients with nitrite and leucocyte positive urinalysis should be discussed on a case by case basis with the responsible Consultant before proceeding to flexible cystoscopy to avoid unnecessary delay in care and potential post-procedure infection b.
 Mortality cases discussed